MCPH Co-directors

 Regularly taught courses include Baroque Art, Renaissance Art, Medieval Art, Arts of China & Japan, Islamic Art, Art Criticism and Research Methods, and the Art History Survey I & II.
 Advanced topics courses have been Rembrandt & Rubens, The Power of Prints, Museum Ethics, Japanese Prints, and Japan and the West.

-Dr. Annie Ronan (aronan@vt.edu) Assistant Professor of Art History
+Dr. Lauren DiSalvo (laurendisalvo4@vt.edu) Collegiate Assistant Professor in the Art History Program

 Dr. Jessica Taylor (jessicataylor@vt.edu), Assistant Professor of History